 How do I write a research funding proposal?
 Writing a funding proposal can be difficult.
 Usually a research proposal and a budget are needed for non-University applications.
 The UM Research website offers step-by-step instructions on-line as well as many workshops that will help you write a winning proposal.

 How can my master's opus research be funded?
 On the Forms, Policies and Petitions page, find the section relating to funding.
 Please read the instructions and forms provided for each opus opportunity.
 In addition, there are many non-UM institutions that fund natural resources oriented research.
 These range from very competitive government programs (like the National Science Foundation) to small local clubs (like the Trout Unlimited chapter in Kalamazoo).
 Government, non-profits, local clubs, and private industry all offer a variety of scholarships, fellowships, internships, or other types of funding.
-SNRE compiled a searchable database (kerberos login/password required) of these opportunities (however it is no longer maintained).
 There are also many opportunities for internship experiences.
 SNRE tries to keep students abreast of new announcements that we receive about these opportunities.
 Make an appointment by emailing email@example.com or stop by OAP.

 Where can project students get funding?
 SNRE has limited funding available, with deadlines in November and April.
 In addition, a variety of institutions are interested in funding project work.
-You will work with your project group and project advisor to identify funding opportunities.
-You can also search the database mentioned above.
+You will work with your project group and project faculty advisor to identify funding opportunities.
 Many community organizations are interested in funding interdisciplinary teams.